Byproduct/tile_chocolate_dooms/README.md

 Instructions:

 Get chocolate doom: https://www.chocolate-doom.org/wiki/index.php/Downloads
-Put a doom .WAD file and this script in the same folder as chocolate doom
+Put a doom .WAD file and this script in the same folder as Chocolate Doom
 Open chocolate-doom.cfg in a text editor and set the following:

 fullscreen                    0